Best Bond ETFs to Buy Now

 The best bond ETFs have had a rough few years, that's for sure.

-A rising interest rate environment in 2022 and 2023 has caused no shortage of disruptions to the typical investor's portfolio.
-And Fitch's recent downgrade to the U.S. credit rating, as well as expectations the Fed could hike rates one more time and keep them higher for longer has certainly sparked some short-term price swings in the bond market.
+A rising interest-rate environment caused no shortage of disruptions to the typical investor's portfolio.
+And uncertainty surrounding the Fed's plans for rates has sparked short-term price swings in the bond market over the past few months.

 There is an inverse relationship between bond funds and yields, because older (and lower-yield) bonds become less attractive as interest rates rise – and are discounted as a result.
-This fact has caused many major funds to slip over the last 12 to 24 months.
-The good news, however, is that a number of bond ETFs are starting to stabilize and now offer yields that are significantly higher than the stock market after these recent rate hikes.
+This fact caused many major funds to slip in recent years.

 And the simple fact is that bonds remain a key part of any portfolio.
 "We still think high-quality bonds play a pivotal role in portfolios as they have shown to be the best diversifier to equity risk," says Lawrence Gillum, fixed-income strategist at independent broker-dealer LPL Financial.
 "And it's best to have that portfolio protection in place before it's needed."